tryton/tryton/doc/index.rst

 - Group
 - Active: A checkbox that allow to disable the tax code.
 - Sequence
-- Type: May be *Percentage* or *Fixed*.
+- Type: May be *Percentage*, *Fixed*, or *None* for empty tax.
 - Amount: If Type is *Fixed*, defines a fix amount for the tax.
 - Percentage: If Type is *Percentage*, defines the percentage of the tax.
 - Parent, Children: Parent and children taxes
-- Company: The company for which the tax code is defined.
+- Company: The company for which the tax is defined.
-- Invoice Account: The account to use when creating move lines for invoicing with this tax.
+- Invoice Account: The account to use when creating move lines for invoicing with this tax, for credit on revenue or for debit on expense.
-- Credit Note Account: The account to use when creating move lines for credit notes with this tax.
+- Credit Note Account: The account to use when creating move lines for credit notes with this tax, for debit on revenue or for credit on expense
 - Invoice Base Code: The code to use for the base amount when this tax is used on invoices.
 - Invoice Base Sign: The sign of the base amount when summed for the